 7:18 PM – Like any local color worth its salt, the diner patrons seem more concerned with vague warnings and dismissive general harrumphery than actually helping Annie.
 That doesn’t take into account the patron saint of lunatic biblical portent, Crazy Ralph, who waits just around the corner.

 7:21 PM – As told by Enos, Camp Crystal Lake’s sordid history of arson, accidental death, poisoned water, and general bad luck is pretty fascinating.
-Fun to realize after the fact that Mrs. Voorhees was probably responsible for all or most of it.
+Fun to realize after the fact that Mrs. Voorhees was likely responsible for all or most of it.

 7:26 PM – Somehow, camp owner Steve Christie is pulling off this odd “shirtless-jean-short-bandana-as-scarf-red-socks” ensemble.
 He looks like an Off-Broadway lumberjack.
 His off-clock relationship with Alice is drenched in pensive innuendo and, at the time, probably had much more soap operatic punch to it.
 The principals play it to the hilt.
 Now, it plays like a corporate anti-sexual harassment training video.

 7:29 PM – For even deigning to shoot an arrow in Brenda’s direction, Ned should face the maximum possible penalty, up to and including being drummed out of whatever amateur clown guild in which he’s currently a member, and being buried under the jail.
-He passes the whole thing off as harmless (albeit potentially fatal) flirtation, and Brenda splits a fine difference between exasperation and morbid curiosity.
+He passes the whole thing off as harmless (albeit potentially fatal) flirtation, and Brenda splits a fine difference between exasperation, righteous anger, and morbid curiosity.
 What else have I been getting wrong about courtship all these years?

 7:33 PM – Corny joke, Marcie.
 You should write a blog.

-7:41 PM – So if Alice hadn’t opened the pantry, would Crazy Ralph have just waited patiently in there until someone did, maybe even springing out as a special guest referee during her final showdown with Mrs. V?
+7:41 PM – So if Alice hadn’t opened the pantry, would Crazy Ralph have just waited patiently in there until someone finally did, maybe even springing out as a special guest referee during her showdown with Mrs. V?
 That would’ve been kind of awesome.

 7:44 PM – When Ned follows the mysterious person into the last cabin he will ever enter under manual power, we get an extended partial glimpse of what looks very much like a blonde, older woman before she turns for the door.
 Dunno why, but I’d never much noticed it before, and ended up digging on it so hard that I almost missed Kevin Bacon’s subsequent, award-worthy “storm” monologue.

 7:46 PM – It’s Marcie’s counterpoint to the more famous Bacon line (“I’ve been afraid of storms since I was a little kid…yada yada yada…and the blood washes away in little rivers.”) that is actually the real humdinger.
-Victor Miller can come off as kind of a pretentious, self-aggrandizing sod in interviews, but I find it hard to discount his work here too much, especially given what the sequels would subject us to.
+Victor Miller can come off as a pretentious, self-aggrandizing sod in interviews, but I find it hard to discount his work here too much, especially given what the sequels would subject us to.

 7:48 PM – Having watched this movie many times on TV did not adequately prepare me for the revelation of seeing (and hearing) it from the second row on the big screen.
 First, Manfredini’s sound effects – the killer’s iconic “chi-chi-chi, ha-ha-ha” breathing, plus other instrumentally created mood setters – are so wonderfully on point in a 5.1 surround theater, to say nothing of the legions of perfectly integrated forest sounds – chirping crickets, cicadas, birds calling, hooting owls and the like, all struggling for soundtrack domination.
 Wind, rain, and the lack of creature comforts inherent in any camp scenario are all visualized and dramatized pretty well.
 It also never before truly registered on me just how physically dark this movie is.
 There were points where audience members, had they tried, would’ve been hard-pressed to see their own hands before their faces, and late arrivals and wanderers alike stumbled around like boulders getting settled in, even occasionally missing entire steps as they trudged up past my aisle seat.
 I loved it, of course.
 I personally hate being able to see anything in a theater but the movie.